 Shopping for Girls Bras

 We liked Justice for a girl’s first training bra.
 The bras are adjustable and come in many styles (back clip, front clip, pull over the head).
 We started with tanks that had built-in bras at first in order to get the “feel” of a bra.

 While it might be a right of passage (see my story above) to go to the store, they are also sold on-line.
 Perfect for your daughter who would rather try them out at home and return the unwanted ones to the store.

 We’ve also tried professional waxing which helped give a guideline for good shape.
 Tip: Tell them you want a “natural” look.
 Same with tweezing, if you over do it…. they may not grow back!

 I’ve been asked a lot about the upper lip, but we haven’t needed to do anything yet.
 I’ve read all sorts of information and it seems that this little one blade razor (click here) , threading, bleaching (diluted), and waxing seem to be the most popular for girls.
 This is also super helpful (maybe for moms too), this is a mini electric razor (like a large lipstick tube) that can do facial hair and upper lips.

 Girl hair, am I right?
 Hair is so personal.
-You might know what works best for your hair, but your daughter’s hair is completely different.
-We found that Hair picks for curly hair, Wet Brush helps with any type of tangled hair, as well as leave-in conditioner or detangle spray.
+You might know what works best for your hair, but your daughter’s hair could be completely different.
+We found that Hair picks for curly hair, and a Wet Brush helps with any type of tangled hair, as well as leave-in conditioner or detangle spray.
 My girls love flat irons and curling wands.
 This is a great all-in-one.
 We also use TONS of bobby pins and hair bands of all sizes.
-Best bet…teach the art of the messy bun.
+Best bet for quick up-do… Teach the art of the messy bun!

 This whole subject can be stress inducing for girls and moms.
 The timeline is so broad for when they can get their periods.
 My girls carry an “emergency kit” with them to school.
 But they also know to just call the nurse or me if they get their period.